PradeepDeeti/Bypass-paywall/README.md

-Bypass the paywal by accessing a archived snapshot at archive.ph
+Bypass the paywall by accessing a archived snapshot at archive.ph

 This guide provides instructions for two Python scripts: archive_lookup.py and archive_pop.py.